 PSUSD analyzes multiple measures, including the California state school accountability indicators, district Local Control and Accountability Plan targets, and educational partner input in a focused effort to determine appropriate professional development activities to support all schools.
-An emphasis is placed on schools determined to be priority schools based on student needs and schools who have been identified for Comprehensive Support and Improvement (CSI) and Additional Targeted Support and Improvement (ATSI).
-Based on the results of the Fall 2023 release of the California School Dashboard, five schools have been identified for CSI and fifteen schools have been identified for ATSI.
+An emphasis is placed on schools determined to be priority schools based on student needs and schools who have been identified for Comprehensive Support and Improvement (CSI), Additional Targeted Support and Improvement (ATSI), and Targeted Support and Improvement (TSI).
+Based on the results of the Fall 2024 release of the California School Dashboard, zero schools have been identified for CSI, six schools have been identified for ATSI, and two schools identified for TSI.

-District identified priority schools, including CSI and ATSI schools, are provided additional support from Teachers on Special Assignment (TOSAs) in a variety of subject areas.
+District identified priority schools, including all ATSI and TSI schools, are provided additional support from Teachers on Special Assignment (TOSAs) in a variety of subject areas.
 These TOSAs are funded through various state and federal funds, including Title II.
-In addition, high priority school sites, including CSI and ATSI schools, are provided outside professional development support aligned to district and school identified needs.
+In addition, high priority school sites, including ATSI and TSI schools, are provided outside professional development support aligned to district and school identified needs.
 These outside consultants are funded through supplemental state and federal funds.
 Current district focus areas include but are not limited to conceptual mathematics development, Universal Design for Learning, Science of Reading, and Professional Learning Community (PLC) development.